santiment/golem_watcher/README.md

+## THIS REPOSITORY IS ARCHIVED.
+IT WILL NOT BE DEVELOPED IN FUTURE

 # Golem Watcher

 A small service that queries Parity at intervals of 5 minutes and stores in InfluxDB all transfers.
 These transfers are extracted from the BatchTransfer event.
 Golem watcher is written in javascript and uses ![web3.js](https://github.com/ethereum/web3.js/) library which implements the Ethereum JSON RPC spec.